The Beast Collage

 THE BEAST COLLAGE

-That day, I had stumbled onto Sotheby’s auctioning off an NFT collage created by the artist Beeple.
-I was quite impressed when I learned he’d created 5,000 images digitally, inside of only a 70” by 70” square, and how long it had taken him to create the thing.
-I’m pretty sure it was 5,000 days.
-What I didn’t quite understand was why he would squeeze the 5,000 images into such a small canvas of space.
-I also could not imagine who would want to purchase such a thing, if you can’t see and enjoy up close any of the renderings?
-And that is when I learned what an NFT was.
+That same day, I happened to stumble onto Sotheby’s auctioning off an NFT collage created by the artist Beeple.
+I was pretty impressed when I learned he’d created 5,000 images digitally, all crammed into a 70-by-70-inch square, and that it had taken him about 5,000 days, or around 13 years, to make the thing.
+What I didn’t quite understand was why he would squeeze 5,000 images into such a small canvas.
+I also couldn’t imagine who would want to buy something you can’t even see or enjoy up close.
+And that’s when I learned what an NFT was.
 Needless to say, my mind was blown when it fetched a record 69.3 million dollars.
-This was my first introduction to the word of NFTs, and none of it made any sense to me, especially for the insanely high prices they were selling for.
-Well, what the hell did I know?
-I’m always the guy who learns about new money-making fads once it’s too late, anyway!
-And so, once I started to investigate the NFT world, it came crashing down hard, and that was the end of my trying to get into the NFT world of art.
+That was my first introduction to the world of NFTs, and none of it made any sense to me, especially the insanely high prices they were selling for.
+But what the hell did I know?
+I’m always the guy who finds out about new money-making fads once it’s already too late anyway.
+So, after a bit of investigating, the NFT world came crashing down, and that was the end of me trying to break into that scene.

 Collage details